Axis-Fi/axis-core/design/FEATURES.md

 Atomic

+- Definition
+  - From the whitepaper:
+    > Atomic Auctions are then auctions where a bid is submitted, instantly accepted or rejected, and settled within a single transaction
   - Atomic auctions are settled at the time of purchase
   - Settled immediately: offered tokens are transferred at time of purchase
+- Examples include:
+  - Sequential Dutch
+    > The main feature of an SDA includes splitting a large number of tokens into multiple discrete Dutch Auctions that are performed over time.
+This sequence of auctions uses a dynamic exchange rate for two arbitrary ERC20 tokens without the use of oracles.
+  - Gradual Dutch / Australian Auctions
+    > while SDAs split capacity into multiple discrete auctions, GDAs split capacity into infinitely many auctions
+    - The cumulative purchase price is increasing exponentially

 Batch

+- Definition
+  - From the whitepaper:
+    > Batch Auctions refer to the more familiar auction format of collecting bids from participants over a set duration and then settling the auction at the end based on the best received bids.
+“Batch” refers to the notion that proceeds are received and auction units distributed in a batch, rather than individually.
   - Two major types:
     - Open
       - Bids are recorded on-chain
     - Sealed
       - Bids are recorded off-chain and submitted on-chain at the time of settlement
       - The submission function will be permissioned in order to restrict who can submit the set of sealed bids
       - This auction type prevents other bidders from seeing active bids
   - Quote tokens are only transferred at the time of settlement
     - This avoids having to provide functionality for bidders to claim a refund of their quote tokens
   - Payout tokens are transferred at the time of settlement
+- Examples include:
+  - Marginal Price Auction
+    > A marginal price auction, also called a uniform price auction, is a multiunit auction format where bidders place bids that include two variables: price and quantity of items to purchase.
+The auction is settled by awarding the items to the highest bids until capacity is expended.
+All winners pay the lowest accepted bid price.
+The price of this lowest accepted bid is also called the clearing price of the auction.
+  - Vickrey-Clarkes Groves
+    > VCG auctions are a form of second-price auction (sometimes called Vickrey auctions) extended to the multiunit domain.
+They require a sealed bidding process to incentivize participants to bid their best price.

 ### Auction Configuration